trentonwagner/trentonwagner/_posts/2017-06-23-Cosmosphere-Space-401.md

 ## My Take

-This camp has a much more robotics in space theme.
-The mission had 1 aspect of us building components underwater while scuba diving.
-This simulated weighlessness of space.
-Another part of the mission was working with remote controlling the 'Canadarm', a robotic arm on the outside of the space station.
-We also launched rockets that we built.
+This was my favorite space camp because we got to predict where a weather balloon would go and then launched it.
+We did multiple experiments while the balloon was in the stratosphere and our prediction was at the airport and the balloon landed near there.
+I worked on the parachute so it would land safely.
+We also toured the Kennedy Space Center and it was amazing!
+There was a real Saturn V Rocket and its different stages were spread across one giant room.

 To learn more about this camp, you can find it on the [**Cosmosphere website**](https://cosmo.org/education/camps/space-401).